miniBill/witch-awakening/DLCs/Core/Races.md

 - Mana capacity: High
 - Mana rate: High

 Sirens are beings of wind and music, melodies carried by the wind, and have a connection to birds.
-Their bodies grow leathers in a similar pattern as Nymphs grow scales, though some go further with leather plumage sufficient to be relatively modest without clothing, and are able to transfigure themselves into the form of a specific bird they’re associated with and hybrid states between the two.
+Their bodies grow feathers in a similar pattern as Nymphs grow scales, though some go further with feather plumage sufficient to be relatively modest without clothing, and are able to transfigure themselves into the form of a specific bird they’re associated with and hybrid states between the two.
 Whatever the bird type, Sirens are all well known for melodic voices that are deeply pleasant to outright hypnotically attractive.
 Sirens age at half human rates, and reverse their age through nesting in cocoons of feathers that reverses a year per day.
 A dead siren who is still intact enough can be nursed back to life by breathing into them a few times a day for 1-3 days depending on severity.

 __Sirens draw Mana__ from Breath, whenever they take someone’s breath away, when someone forgets to take a breath, when otherwise unable to breathe, or when the Siren overtly draws the breath from their lungs, within a few inches of their lips.